 How to take brilliant beach photos: 16 easy tips

 I love the beach.
 Living in a coastal city has been a true blessing.
-And I missed the sea whilst living in Essen, Germany which is landlocked.
-I never got to visit the beaches of Europe which added to my beach blues.
-Now that I’m back home I take way too many photos of the beaches of Cape Town.
+And I missed the sea whilst living in Essen, Germany, which is landlocked.
+I never got to visit the beaches of Europe, which added to my beach blues.
+Now that I’m back home, I take way too many photos of the beaches of Cape Town.
 That got me thinking about sharing tips on how to take brilliant beach photos.
-Grab your sun block and camera but first keep reading my tips on how to take brilliant beach shots.
+Grab your sunblock and camera, but first keep reading my tips on how to take brilliant beach shots.

 Wear sunscreen